Kkknight-12/web-highlights/INSTALL.md

 - Try on a different website
 - Check if site blocks content scripts

+### More Help
+For detailed troubleshooting information, see:
+- **TROUBLESHOOTING_LOG.md** - Complete list of known issues and solutions
+- **README.md** - Troubleshooting section with links to specific fixes

 ## 📦 Next Steps

 1. **Add Icons**